-The 25-year-old was denied a third goal in the 5-0 rout after Jonathan de Guzman refused to pass over penalty-taking duties, but he hailed the Welsh club's "massive" achievement.Nathan Dyer has admitted that he was disappointed not to score a hat trick in Swansea's 5-0 Capital One Cup final win over Bradford after Jonathan de Guzman refused to allow him to take a penalty.
+The 25-year-old was denied a third goal in the 5-0 rout after Jonathan de Guzman refused to pass over penalty-taking duties but hailed the Welsh club's "massive" achievementNathan Dyer has admitted that he was disappointed not to score a hat-trick in Swansea's 5-0 Capital One Cup final win over Bradford after Jonathan de Guzman refused to allow him to take a penalty.

-After scoring a goal either side of halftime, Dyer had the opportunity to secure his third tally, but De Guzman declined to pass on the penalty-taking duties after a lengthy dispute and went on to calmly convert from the spot.
+After scoring a goal either side of half-time, Dyer had the opportunity to secure the match ball, but De Guzman declined to pass on the penalty-taking duties and went on to calmly convert from the spot.

-"I think Swansea City have come so far as a club and a city," Dyer said.
+"I think Swansea City have come so far as a club and a city," he added.
 "For us to win this cup final is massive for us.
-The players have worked so hard all week, and it's just a great day."
+The players have worked so hard all week and it's just a great day."